A simple guide to Canada's federal election

 BBC A stylised BBC image shows Canada's parliament building atop a Canadian flagBBC

-Several political leaders had called for a vote after Trudeau announced he was resigning as leader of the Liberals in January.
+Several political leaders had called for a vote after former Prime Minister Justin Trudeau announced he was resigning as leader of the Liberals in January.

-But after US President Donald Trump imposed steep tariffs on the country, potentially sparking a trade war, opposition parties have suggested Canada should vote as soon as possible.
+When US President Donald Trump imposed tariffs on the country, sparking a trade war, calls grew for Canada to go to the polls as soon as possible.

 By law, the maximum time between federal elections in Canada is five years.
-The next vote is officially scheduled for 20 October 2025.
+The next vote was officially scheduled for 20 October 2025.

-• When the governor general accepts the prime minister's advice to dissolve government, or
+However, an early election was triggered when the Canada's governor general accepted the prime minister's advice to dissolve Parliament.

 Who could be prime minister?

-That means Carney will be in the running, along with Poilievre and Singh.
+That means Carney will be in the running, along with Pierre Poilievre, who leads the opposition Conservative Party, and Jagmeet Singh, the leader of the New Democratic Party.

 Four main parties will contest the next election - the Liberals, the Conservatives, the New Democrats (NDP) and the Bloc Quebecois.

-The Liberals have been in power since 2015, when Trudeau was voted in.
-They currently hold 153 seats.
+The Liberal Party has been in power since 2015, when Trudeau was voted in.
+At dissolution, it held 153 seats.

-The Conservatives are the official opposition with 120 seats.
+The Conservatives were the official opposition with 120 seats.

-The Bloc Quebecois, which only runs candidates in the province of Quebec, has 33 seats, and the NDP has 24.
+The Bloc Québécois, which only runs candidates in the province of Quebec, had 33 seats, and the NDP had 24.

 During the latter stages of Trudeau's premiership, opinion polls consistently showed the Conservatives with a strong lead.

-At the same time, support for the Conservatives soared.
-On 20 January of this year - the day of Trump's inauguration - the Conservatives were polling 44.8% while the Liberals were on 21.9%.
+Still, on 20 January - the day of Trump's inauguration - the Conservatives were polling at 44.8% while the Liberals were on 21.9%.

 How does the Canadian federal election work?